rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-4-embedded-suborders.md

                            child nodes  |
 ```

-Since node `n` in an ordered doctree is still subsequent to its former ancestors,
+Since node `n` in an ordered doctree (DTO) is still subsequent to its former
-and also presequent to its former descendants, the tree order of the unordered
+ancestors, and also presequent to its former descendants, the tree order of
-doctree can be said to be a sub-order to the tree order of the ordered doctree.
+the unordered doctree (DTU) can be said to be a sub-order to the tree order
-Because of that, the ordered doctree can be said to preserve the node order of
+of the ordered doctree.
+Because of that, the ordered doctree can be said to
-an unordered doctree.
+preserve the node order of an unordered doctree - i.e. DTO is order-preserving
+in regards to DTU.

 * `n` is subsequent to its (former) ancestors
 * `n` is presequent to its (former) child nodes